andrey-lawyer/test-google-sheets/README.md

 - `GET /`: Retrieve all products.
 - `GET /:productId`: Retrieve a specific product by ID.
 - `PATCH /:productId`: Update the name of a specific product and optionally the category

+## Deployment

+The project is currently deployed on [Render](https://node-google-sheets2.onrender.com).
+The database is hosted using the capabilities of [Supabase](https://supabase.com).

+Feel free to check the live deployment and interact with the application.